vitaly-t/connection-string/README.md

 #### Method `build() => string`

-Constructs and returns the connection string from all the current properties.
+Constructs and returns a connection string from all the current properties.

 Example: